saliWd/distance/ProjectNotes.md

 # @desk
 ## TODO
 1. get the taiyo yuden running.
-With the DK sw?

-example code about the 32 kHz crystal osc: page 27 in [NZWW data report](https://www.yuden.co.jp/wireless_module/document/datareport2/en/TY_BLE_EYSLSNZWW_DataReport_V1_0_20190227E.pdf)
+With the DK sw? example code about the 32 kHz crystal osc: page 27 in [NZWW data report](https://www.yuden.co.jp/wireless_module/document/datareport2/en/TY_BLE_EYSLSNZWW_DataReport_V1_0_20190227E.pdf)
 From FQA: _each  BLE  module  has  an  internal  32MHz crystal.
 Please  note,  Nordic's  nRF51DK (evaluation board)and nRF51 sample applicationsincluded in SDKare designed to run on a 16MHz  clock.Since  TAIYO  YUDENmodules  run  on  a  32MHz  clock,  Nordic'snRF51  sample applications  will  need  some  modification  in  order  for  it  to  work  on  TAIYO  YUDENmodules.
 Please see a page “Notes”in Data Report for modification details._

-Defines are available in the sdk_config.h
+Defines are available in the sdk_config.h.
+Also I guess I need the S112 soft device [see here](https://devzone.nordicsemi.com/f/nordic-q-a/39981/nrf52810-taiyo-yuden-eyslcnzww-problem-with-nrfgo-studio).
+Flush that one nRFGo?
+1. check the app side.
+E.g. https://github.com/alt236/Bluetooth-LE-Library---Android as a starting point.
+   - Need to get the whole app building environment again
+   - Simulator etc

 ## Done